Illustration by Jim Cooke

 First, there were snakes on a plane.
 Then, we had sharks in tornadoes.
 Now, there is a darker and more prevalent combination of pests and unlikely places they exist: cockroaches in your PS4.

 I heard about the PS4's roach problem at an independent console repair shop on the Lower East Side of Manhattan.
 XCubicle is a clean and well-kept business where locals drop off their broken consoles to get diagnosed and repaired.

 Its co-founder, Patrick Che, was listing the types of repair issues he encounters on a day-to-day basis: coins inside disc drives, 3DS mods gone wrong.
 That's when he pointed to the "roach bags," black garbage bags heaped up in the corner of the room.

 "You see those bags?" he asked.
 "Those are bags full of roaches.
 Those are all dead by now."
 Che added that roach-infested PS4s are so common that XCubicle now charges a $US25 ($33) "roach fee."
 They get at least one each week.
 Other console repairmen interviewed say that at least half of the PS4s they receive are loaded with roaches.

 How do gamers prevent this disgusting and traumatic scenario?
 PS4s should be stored in the open, where they have enough airflow for breathing.
 They should also be stored higher up, so roaches have a hard time climbing to them.
-And, of course, you should keep your place clean.
+And of course, you should keep your dang apartment clean.